ever-guild/dev.acki.live/README.md

    ```

 3. The GitHub Actions workflow will automatically:
-   - Build the Angular app with production configuration
+   - Build the SvelteKit app with production configuration
    - Deploy to GitHub Pages
    - Make it available at: `https://<username>.github.io/acki.live/`